total-typescript/total-typescript-book/book-content/chapters/07-mutability.md

   ...
 ```

-This technique works, but it's a little cumbersome.
+This technique works perfectly well.

 ##### Option 2: Using `as const`